THE SF CAMERAWORK 2024 MEMBER’S OPEN

 Saturday, Nov 2 - Saturday, Dec 20, 2024

-On November 2nd, we continued our anniversary programming with our very first (at least in recent memory) “Members’ Open,” celebrating the work of SFC’s artist membership community.
-A sort of collective curatorial experiment, we will begin the show with blank walls.
-The opening reception was replaced with a ‘hanging party’ in which members brought in one of their own works to show salon style, and the exhibition will continue to grow over its course.
+We continued our anniversary programming with our very first (at least in recent memory) “Members’ Open,” celebrating the work of SFC’s artist membership community.
+A sort of collective curatorial experiment, we began the show with blank walls.
+The opening reception was replaced with a ‘hanging party’ in which members brought in one of their own works to show salon style.
+The the exhibition continued to grow over its course in an ongoing open call fashion, and all exhibitors could opt to sell their work on commission as well.

 - framed or hard mounted